GLAUKEN/trading-bot/README.md

     - Subtract  26-period EMA from the 12-period EMA
     - Calculate 9-period EMA of the result obtained from step 3

-This 9-period is called the MACD line
+This 9-period is called the MACD line.